esurovtsev/github-repo-search-api/README.md

 ### Default Parameter Behavior

 While testing, I ran into a problem with GitHub's API: the `q` parameter (the search query) is required, but in my API, both filter parameters are optional.
 If the client doesn't set either filter, I would end up making a call to GitHub without a `q` at all - which just fails.
 My first idea was to force at least one filter to always be set, but that felt wrong and would have meant rewriting a lot of logic.
 Instead, I decided to quietly set a default value for one of the filters so `q` is always present.
 The cleanest option was to default the `created` date filter to something neutral and far in the past.
 I picked April 1, 2008 (the day GitHub was founded), since every real repo will have been created after that date.
-This way, the API works out of the box, and users don’t have to worry about this GitHub issue at all.
+This way, the API works out of the box, and users don't have to worry about this GitHub issue at all.

+### Validation Strategy

+The project implements a deliberate multi-layered validation approach:

+1. **HTTP/Controller Layer** - Uses Spring validation annotations (`@Min`, `@Max`, `@Pattern`) to validate input format and ranges before request processing begins

+2. **Domain Model Layer** - The `SearchRequest` record constructor performs business rule validation, ensuring core domain constraints (like page ranges and null checks) are enforced regardless of how the object is created

+This dual-validation strategy ensures both the API contract is respected and that domain objects always maintain a valid state.
+I chose not to add a third validation layer in the service or query-building code as it would be redundant and violate DRY principles.
+By validating at the entry point (controller) and encapsulating business rules in the domain model itself, the service layer can remain focused on orchestration and business logic rather than repetitive validation.

+### Retry and Caching Strategy

+**Retry Mechanism:**
+The application implements a resilient retry strategy for GitHub API calls using Project Reactor's retry capabilities.
+The WebClient is configured to:
+- Perform up to 3 retry attempts with exponential backoff (starting at 1 second)
+- Only retry on server errors (5xx) and connection issues, not on client errors (4xx)
+- Provide informative error messages when retries are exhausted

+This approach ensures the application can gracefully handle transient network issues and temporary GitHub API outages without failing the user request.

+> **Note for Production Deployment:** The current retry configuration uses exponential backoff with delays that could potentially exceed client-side timeouts in worst-case scenarios.
+In a production environment, these parameters should be tuned based on observed API response times, client timeout settings, and business requirements.
+Options include adjusting backoff parameters, setting maximum retry times, implementing asynchronous processing for long-running requests, or configuring longer timeouts in both the client and server components.

+**Caching Implementation:**
+To minimize unnecessary API calls and improve response times, the application implements a caching strategy:
+- Uses Spring Cache abstraction for clean separation between cache implementation and business logic
+- Current implementation uses a simple in-memory ConcurrentMapCache for the example deployment
+- In a production environment, this could be easily replaced with a distributed cache like Redis or Memcached
+- Cache entries are keyed by the complete SearchRequest object, ensuring proper isolation between different search queries

 ## Technologies & How to Run